Pakistan faces dilemma over trade ties with India | DW | 05.04.2021

 To boost growth and control spiraling inflation, Khan removed his finance minister last week and appointed a new one as part of a government shake-up.

-Given the fragile economic situation, Pakistan cannot afford hostility with India, say experts.
+Given the fragile economic situation, Pakistan cannot afford hostility with India, experts say.

-"Even limited trade with India will certainly help Pakistan's sluggish economy," said Ranjan.
+"Even limited trade with India will certainly help Pakistan's sluggish economy," Ranjan said.

 "By resuming economic ties, for instance, Pakistan can benefit from India-produced COVID vaccines, which are relatively cheaper but effective in the fight against the pandemic," he added.

-Husain, the journalist, shares a similar view.
+Husain, the journalist, has a similar view.
 "Opening up trade with India in specific commodities, like some food items and cotton, can help control food inflation pressures," he argued.

-Rakisits said that both nations' difficult relationship meant too many potential economic benefits are being squandered.
-"But it will take two to tango to fix this non-productive relationship," the expert noted.
+Rakisits said the nations' difficult relationship meant that too many potential economic benefits are being squandered.
+"But it will take two to tango to fix this nonproductive relationship," the expert noted.

-"Having normal trade relations, including the lowering of tariff and non-tariff barriers and granting the Most Favorite Nation status to each other, would be a good start but it would need much more than that in the long run."
+"Having normal trade relations, including the lowering of tariff and nontariff barriers and granting the Most Favorite Nation status to each other, would be a good start but it would need much more than that in the long run," Rakisits said.

-Observers say Islamabad should reverse its latest decision and resume trade with India.
+Observers say Islamabad should reverse the decision and resume trade with India.

-The two countries do not have to be too ambitious to start with, Rakisits said.
+The countries do not have to be too ambitious to start with, Rakisits said.

-"A few easy, small steps like a cricket bilateral series, a successful meeting of the Indus Water Commission and easing of visa restrictions to facilitate family visits, could help set the tone," the expert underlined.
+"A few easy, small steps like a cricket bilateral series, a successful meeting of the Indus Water Commission and easing of visa restrictions to facilitate family visits, could help set the tone," Rakisits added.

 Before Pakistan and India cut ties in August 2019, their two-way trade amounted to a negligible $2 billion.
 Some estimates suggest that bilateral commerce could rise to $35 billion a year if restrictions were completely lifted.